 The Student Centre provides you with a focal point of contact for all your administrative enquiries during your study at UNE, including selecting units and managing your enrolment.
 If you have administrative enquiries relating to your study at UNE, go to AskUNE: askune.custhelp.com.

 You can also find information on all aspects of studying at UNE on the Current Students page.

-If you are a student with a disability or have special needs you can access information via the Disability Support home page.
+If you are a student with a disability or have special needs you can access information and register with Student Access and Inclusion.

 Student Assessment Information

 - Assessment Rule